-In terms of budget alignment to LCAP goals, given the scope of the district's fiscal challenges and the need to interrupt inequities, SCUSD will need to carefully examine the return on investment of every dollar spent.
-SCUSD's commitment to equity-driven, decision-making and resource allocation will be critical as the district strives to improve outcomes for all students and close the significant performance gaps of student groups.
+In terms of budget alignment to LCAP goals and actions and given the scope of the district's fiscal challenges and the need to interrupt inequities, SCUSD needs to carefully examine the return on investment of every dollar spent.
+SCUSD's commitment to equity-driven decision-making and resource allocation will be critical as the district strives to improve outcomes for all students and close the significant performance gaps between student groups.